 For centuries, fictional worlds featured in novels, comics, and films have served as canvases for speculation, entertainment, and even self-reflection.
 From Wonderland to Middle-earth, these worlds can look drastically different from ours, or can be slight variations of the one we occupy.
 No matter how these fictional worlds are born from our reality, they take time, effort, and some science to build.

-In this eight-part course, astrophysicist, folklorist, and writer Moiya McTier will walk you through the process of facts-based worldbuilding—from constructing the physical environment of a world to building the biology of the beings living in it and the culture those beings share.
+In this four-part course, astrophysicist, folklorist, and writer Moiya McTier will walk you through the process of facts-based worldbuilding—from constructing the physical environment of a world to building the biology of the beings living in it and the culture those beings share.
 In each session, Moiya will cover basic concepts of various academic disciplines that you’ll need to create an imagined planet and society, building an original fictional world before your eyes.
 At the end of the course, you’ll have the knowledge and framework to construct your own fictional world.

 Syllabus at a Glance

-Session 1 (Tuesday, 10/13, 8–9 PM ET): Introduction to worldbuilding
+Session 1 (Monday, 6/5, 7–8:30 PM ET) | Introduction to facts-based worldbuilding

 Atlas Obscura Online Courses